kevintang725/MiniUlTra-LSL/README.md

     - rehamove.py
     - rehamovelib.py

 4.)
-Open terminal from _Code/Rehamove3_ directory and run _ReceiveData.py_ to run Lab Streaming Layer to collect data from your recording system (it may prompt you to install      pylsl, to do so use _pip install pylsl_)
+Open a terminal from _Code/Rehamove3_ directory and _run Main_SEP.py_ to begin experiment.

 5.)
+Open seperate terminal from _Code/Rehamove3_ directory and run _ReceiveData.py_ to run Lab Streaming Layer to collect data from your recording system (it may prompt you to     install pylsl, to do so use _pip install pylsl_).
+This will prompt you how long you wish your recording would be and continous run for the desired time, which will then be     saved to a .csv file in the same directory.

+6.)
 To change or view experimental protocol and paradigm via triggering (TTL) from Arduino Uno.
 Navigate to _Arduino/Legon_et_al_2014_v3/Legon_et_al_2014_v3.ino_

 ## Experimental and Software/Hardware Setup
 <img width="832" alt="image" src="https://github.com/user-attachments/assets/c9ffa133-0699-4cfc-8b81-768f76bac352">